wagaweb/wbf/src/components/notices/README.md

 ### Automatic, flash and manual notices

 The default behavior for `add_notice()` is to add an **automatic notice**.
-Automatic notices are hooked to "admin_notices" action and will be displayed automatically by WordPress.
+Automatic notices are hooked to "admin_notices" action and are displayed automatically by WordPress.

 **Manual notices** can be displayed at any time by calling `show_manual_notices()`.
 They are useful if you want to display notices in other place than the top of the single admin page.